Scrape, Tape, Cup & Glide: Restoring Space, Motion, & Slack for Restricted Neural Dynamics of the Upper Quarter

 - neural flossing

 - nerve bed/nerve differential gliding

 - instrument assisted soft tissue mobilization (IASTM)

 - corrective exercises

 Please dress to allow access to your entire upper quarter to enhance the learning process.

 During the hands-on lab sessions, the course instructor will evaluate each application for neural mobilization, IASTM, Cupping and Taping to determine 100% proficiency of all basic treatment techniques.
 This will be determined by direct observation and correction of any issues with techniques.
-A post-test at the end of the course is used to review new knowledge.

 At the completion of this course you will be able to: